A Theory of Likes: Model

-where $\pi^D(R) = 1-\pi^B(R)$, and $\phi_1(R):= 1-F(R-1/2)$ and $\phi_2(R):= F(1/2-R)$ denote the probability of a buy recommendation conditional on the product version being $(1,0)$ or $(0,1)$, respectively.
-In words, the probability of receiving a buy recommendation from a randomly chosen sender is given by the sum of the probability that a product is objectively good and the probability that it is subjectively good enough from a randomly chosen sender's perspective.
-Thus, following a buy recommendation the receiver's posterior $\mathbf{p}^B(R):= (p_H^B(R), p_1^B(R),p_2^B(R),p_L^B(R))$ becomes
+In words, the probability of receiving a like from a randomly chosen sender is given by the sum of the probability that a product is objectively good and the probability that it is subjectively good enough from a randomly chosen sender's perspective.
+We assume that receivers are Bayesian.
+In Appendix \ref{Sec:App_Posteriors}, we present the receiver's posterior $\mathbf{p}^r(R):= (p_g^r(R), p_1^r(R),p_2^r(R),p_b^r(R))$ after a like $r=L$ or a dislike $r=D$.\footnote{To simplify notation, we will often drop the dependence of these posteriors and other variables on $R$.}